j-a-n/lovelace-wallpanel/README.md

 Fewer steps and higher duration will result in fewer movements and lower resource consumption.

-In addition, it is possible to move the info box to a random position on the screen at a fixed time interval.
+In addition, it is possible to move the info box to a random position on the screen or around corners of the screen (top left, bottom left, bottom right, top right, and so forth), at a fixed time interval.

 **Example**